NicoSaia/JexxaTemplate/README-CICD.md

 *   [docker-compose.yml](deploy/docker-compose.yml)
     *   Stack to run the application as stack in your production environment

 ### Deploy Stack

-In order to deploy the stack, you can use following command
+In order to deploy the stack, you can use following command from your checkout directory.
 ```shell
 docker stack deploy --compose-file ./deploy/docker-compose.yml jexxatemplate
 ```

+### Continuous Deployment

+If you want start using continuous deployment mechanism which automatically deploys new versions into production, we recommend to start using some tools such as [Portainer](https://www.portainer.io).
+This container management platform provides unified frontend to docker, docker-swarm and kubernetes.
+Therefore, it is a good starting point.